Troubleshooting Bulb Playback

 - Vimeo video may be private

-- Teachers: If you are the owner of the video, you can change the privacy settings of your Vimeo video and adding *.playposit.com as a trusted domain.
+- Free/Pro Instructors: If you are the owner of the video, you can change the privacy settings of your Vimeo video to either Public or Hidden from Vimeo.
+Make sure to either add *.playposit.com as a trusted domain, or letting it be embeddable anywhere.

 - YouTube video may be blocked from being embedded on other sites